8 Tips to Help Eliminate Dry Skin This Winter

 For both the body and facial skin using simple, gentle wholesome skincare with a few simple changes to your regular routine can leave even winter skin feeling protected, nourished, and pampered.

-• Exfoliate gently, once or twice a week, to remove dry, dead skin.
+- Exfoliate gently to remove dry, dead skin.
 As always listen to your skin.
 Some body parts may need exfoliating more often than others.

 Sono pronto (I am ready)!
 Let's build a snowman.